Superformula/cloud-backend-test/README.md

 ## Lambda Function

 The lambda function was implemented using NodeJS and Typescript.
-It uses Apollo Server (more specifically, the 'apollo-server-lambda' npm package) to handle GraphQL requests.
+It uses Apollo Server (more specifically, the [apollo-server-lambda](https://www.npmjs.com/package/@landingexp/apollo-server-lambda) npm package) to handle GraphQL requests.

 Calls to DynamoDB are performed using DocumentClient from AWS SDK for NodeJS.

-Application integration with Mapbox APIs was achieved with the @mapbox/mapbox-sdk npm package
+Application integration with Mapbox APIs was achieved with the [@mapbox/mapbox-sdk](https://www.npmjs.com/package/@mapbox/mapbox-sdk) npm package

 ## DynamoDB